openactive/models-lib/test-description/datatyping.md

 *   no null values are found in output, even when explicitly supplied in input

+**Empty strings are absent**

+*   no empty strings are found in the output, even when explicitly supplied in input

+**Empty arrays are absent**

+*   no empty arrays are found in the output, even when explicitly supplied in input

 **Simple datatypes are correct**

 _SessionSeries example_